fiee/croisee/README.rst

 Using the search field in the toolbar you can look up words that contain defined letters at discrete locations.

-You can use _ and ? as wildcards for single letters, * and % for an undefined number of letters (including none).
+You can use _ as wildcards for single letters, * for an undefined number of letters (including none).

 E.g. if you look up ``_Y__O_`` you get PYTHON and SYMBOL (depending on dictionaries, of course);
 if you look up ``RAM*``, you get e.g. RAM, RAMBLE, RAMADAN etc. Of course you can mix wildcards at will.